deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 The next bit happened quickly.
 Excited radio chatter. **Thump,** and the Wrecking Crew were all back.
 Immediately a second **thump** from the other cage, and Daar was too, with Vemik on his back and so clearly exhausted he could barely hold on.

 Then the ship jumped.
 They had some breathing room.
 Triage again: everyone was more or less tended to, so Adam checked in on Vemik.
 In his excitement the dumbass had forgotten to properly activate his suit’s autolab, and had burned through all his energy in one heroic go.

 Not a great place to learn that lesson, and that was one of the reasons Adam never much liked training him up without giving him enough experience with smaller fights.
 There’d be a long after-action on *that* point, he’d make sure of it.

 Anyway, get some glucose in him and he was back to himself almost instantly.

 Catch his breath.
 Eat and drink.
 Shipwide stand-down, so de-suit and shower.
 Nobody had any news yet so there was a lot of idle chatter as they went about their ablutions.
 Lots of praise for everyone, and for Vemik too.
 It was clear the whole experience had meant a great deal to him, in the aftermath.
-Maybe…not how Adam (or really any human) would have processed that but, well.
-Ten’Gewek were a warrior-hunter species to their core.
+Maybe…that wasn’t how Adam (or really any human) would have processed that but, well.
+Ten’Gewek were a hunter-warrior species to their core.

 In any case, they hadn’t lost many, and nobody in his circle of friends.
 A good day.